madussault/FlaskyPress/README.md

      ```
 - #### Adding Pages To The Navigation Bar:
     New pages can be created and their link added to the navigation bar by
-    going to to the following page: first we click on the `Pages` dropdown menu
-    in the sidebar and then after we click on `Create Page`.
+    going to `Pages` > `Create Page` in the navigation bar.
 If we want to
-    list all the published and unpublished pages we have created so far, we choose
+    list all the published and unpublished pages we have created so far, we go
-    `Pages Index` in the same dropdown menu.
+    to `Pages` > `Pages Index`.

 - #### Drafts: